Tofa (Poetic Edda)

-Tófa (Tófu) is the wife of Angantyr and mother of Hervor in Norse mythology.
-She is mentioned only once the Poetic Edda, in Hervararkviða.
-The Poetic Edda is part of the Tyrfing Cycle of Old Norse legends.
+Tófa is the wife of Angantyr and mother of Hervor in Norse mythology.
+She is mentioned only once in Hervararkviða, part of Heiðreks saga, otherwise known as the Tyrfing Cycle of Old Norse legends.

+Appearance in Heiðreks saga

 Tófu is mentioned only once, in the legendary saga of Hervor's Waking of Angantyr:

-The name is a shortened form of Thorfrithr, meaning "beautiful Thor" or "peace of Thor".
+The name is thought to be a shortened form of Þorfríðr, whose first element is the deity name Thor and whose second is an Old Norse word meaning 'beautiful'.